Ryland Fisher

 Jovial Rantao

-Jovial Rantao is editor The African Mirror and former Group Ombudsman for Independent Media.
+Jovial Rantao is editor of The African Mirror and former Group Ombudsman for Independent Media.
 He was the founding editor of the African Independent.
-He was also previously editor of The Sunday Independent, The Sunday Tribune and Deputy Editor of The Star.
+He was also previously editor of The Sunday Independent, the Sunday Tribune and Deputy Editor of The Star.
 Before these appointments, he held numerous positions including executive editor, news editor, political editor and political as well as a labour correspondent.
-He is the chairperson of The African Editors Forum and former chair of the Southern African Editors Forum and the South African National Editors Forum.
+He is the chairperson of the African Editors Forum and former chair of the Southern African Editors Forum and the South African National Editors Forum.
 Rantao has also co-authored the book The Life and Times of Thabo Mbeki, published in 1999.
-He serves on the boards of the Institute for the Advancement of Journalism and the Special Olympics of South Africa.
+He serves on the boards of the Institute for the Advancement of Journalism and of the Special Olympics of South Africa.

 Obed Zilwa